plexescor/HPR/README.md

 `PatternAnalyzer` runs behind the Insights view, computing both real-time daily metrics and advanced cross-day trend analyses.

-### Real-Time Daily Analysis (Patterns 1–7)
+### Real-Time Daily Analysis (Patterns 1-7)

-Every 30 seconds inside `trackingLoop`, the engine acquires `stateMutex`, clones the active tracking data, and performs 7 analysis passes on the copy to avoid locking the main rendering threads.
+Every 30 seconds inside `trackingLoop`, the engine acquires `stateMutex`, clones the active tracking data, and performs 7 analysis passes on the copy.

-- **Patterns 1–5 (Direct Aggregations)**: Scans `timeLog_PerApp` and `switchHistory` to find the most-used application, total tracked time, total switches, and the most switched-away-from/switched-to applications.
+- **Patterns 1-5 (Direct Aggregations)**: Scans `timeLog_PerApp` and `switchHistory` to find the most-used application, total tracked time, total switches, and the most switched-away-from/switched-to applications.
-- **Pattern 6 (Longest Focus Session)**: Uses a **Chronological Event-Matching Algorithm**.
-The raw `switchHistory` map is flattened into a unified event timeline of arrivals and departures, sorted globally by timestamp in $O(N \log N)$.
+- **Pattern 6 (Longest Focus Session)**: Uses a Chronological Event-Matching Algorithm.
+The raw `switchHistory` map is flattened into a unified event timeline sorted globally by timestamp in O(N log N).
 One pass pairs each arrival with its next departure.
-Orphaned arrivals (from crashes, reboots, or force-quits) are discarded, preventing ghost sessions.
+Orphaned arrivals from crashes or force-quits are discarded.
-- **Pattern 7 (Peak Productive Hour)**: Uses a **Sliding Window Heuristic**.
+- **Pattern 7 (Peak Productive Hour)**: Uses a Sliding Window Heuristic.
 A window constrained between 60 and 90 minutes slides across the consolidated timestamp list.
-The window containing the lowest switch frequency (lowest transitions per minute) is identified as the peak focus block.
+The window with the lowest switch frequency is identified as the peak focus block.

-### Advanced Cross-Day Analysis (Multi-Day Engine)
+### Advanced Cross-Day Analysis

-When the user switches to the Insights view, HPR asynchronously queries the historical SQLite database via `DatabaseManager`, streaming multiple daily records into a structured `std::vector<DayData>` and passing it to the `PatternAnalyzer`.
+When the user switches to the Insights view, HPR asynchronously queries historical SQLite databases, streaming multiple daily records into a structured `std::vector<DayData>` and passing it to the `PatternAnalyzer`.

-#### Core Algorithms:
+**Core algorithms:**

-1. **Config-Driven App Auto-Detection**:
-   If not explicitly set in `config.csv` (using `pattern-work-app` and `pattern-browser-app`), the engine scans all historical data, computing total duration per app.
-It automatically designates the highest-duration app categorized as `AppCategory::WORK` (e.g. IDEs like VS Code, CLion) as the primary work application, and the highest-duration app under `AppCategory::BROWSER` (e.g. Chrome, Firefox) as the primary browser.
+- **Config-Driven App Auto-Detection**: If not explicitly set in `config.csv`, the engine scans all historical data and designates the highest-duration `WORK`-categorized app as the primary work application and the highest-duration `BROWSER`-categorized app as the primary browser.
-2. **Escape Pattern & Return Rate**:
-   The engine builds a chronological switch timeline for each day.
-It counts transitions from a `WORK` app directly to a `BROWSER` app to calculate the daily escape average.
-For the Return Rate, it analyzes the transition immediately following each browser escape; if the destination is a `WORK` app, it increments the return counter.
+- **Escape Pattern & Return Rate**: Builds a chronological switch timeline per day, counting transitions from a `WORK` app directly to a `BROWSER` app.
+Return Rate checks the transition immediately following each escape.
-3. **Focus Dip Hour**:
-   Builds hourly switch frequency buckets across all loaded days.
-By computing the mean switch count per hour slot (0–23) across the multi-day span, it isolates the hour block where multitasking and distraction spike most consistently.
+- **Focus Dip Hour**: Builds hourly switch frequency buckets across all loaded days and isolates the hour where multitasking spikes most consistently.
-4. **Deep Work Before Noon**:
-   Runs the Chronological Event-Matching Algorithm on each day's switch history.
-It extracts the longest single focus session for each day, determines its local start time hour, and calculates the percentage of days where this peak session began before 12:00 PM local time.
+- **Deep Work Before Noon**: Runs the Event-Matching Algorithm on each day's history, extracts the longest single focus session, and calculates the percentage of days where it began before 12:00 PM local time.
-5. **Weekend vs Weekday Habits**:
-   Splits the loaded `DayData` based on calendar day-of-week (0=Sunday, 6=Saturday).
-It calculates the average time spent in the primary work app on weekdays versus weekends, computing the percentage difference to characterize the user's weekend habits.
+- **Weekend vs Weekday Habits**: Splits `DayData` by calendar day-of-week and computes the percentage difference in work-app usage between weekdays and weekends.

 ---